nikitavoloboev/data/open-source/github/github-actions.md

 - [Steam Deploy](https://github.com/game-ci/steam-deploy) - Github Action to deploy a game to Steam.
 - [lowercase-linter](https://github.com/julie-ng/lowercase-linter) - GitHub Action to ensure files are lower case only.
 Suggests valid names in kebab-case format.
 - [Release Commenter](https://github.com/apexskier/github-release-commenter) - GitHub Action to automatically comment on PRs and Issues when a fix is released.
+- [deploy-cloudrun](https://github.com/google-github-actions/deploy-cloudrun) - Deploys your container image to Cloud Run.
+- [Mjolnir](https://github.com/ldez/gha-mjolnir) - Close issues related to the merge of a pull request.

 ## Go